 Mount Desert Island (13-5, No. 3 seed in Class B North)

-MDI is back as one of the top threats to win the Class B North championship after fighting its way to the No. 3 seed in the Northern Maine playoffs.
+MDI is back as one of the top threats to win the Class B North championship after fighting its way through a tough field to claim the No. 3 seed in the Northern Maine playoffs.

 Led by Derek Collin and Drew Shea, MDI’s frontcourt wreaked havoc on opponents in 2018-19.
 Fellow seniors Eli Parady and Brett Duley added more experience for the Trojans, and the emergence of junior Steven Pierce later in the year gave the team yet another weapon.